We offer a range of services to help you make the most of the Library, and to give you access to collections in other libraries.

-Where can I get further information on library scanning?
+Where can I get further information on digital copies?

-We offer membership to support individuals studying for professional qualifications or seeking to keep up to date with professional issues.
+We offer membership to support individuals, including those studying for professional qualifications or seeking to keep up to date with professional issues, and companies.

 What are the benefits of external membership?

-External members can borrow 3 books and 3 journals at any time and can use both of our libraries containing textbooks, reference works, special collections and up to date journals.
-You may also place holds on materials on loan via the library catalogue.
+External members can borrow 3 books and 3 journals at any time and also place holds on materials on loan via the library catalogue.

 What about electronic books and journals?